 La Cieca thought it would be amusing to do a bit of speculation about what’s to come as we approach the middle of the decade.

 Elizabeth Bishop will sing Didon today at the Met, replacing an ailing Susan Graham.
-This cast change should not affect today’s chat, which presumably will be focused on the rebroadcast of The Tempest.

-La Cieca predicts you will be seeing more of the same old puritans at the Met next season, and she’s not just talking about the ones who slouch around during intermission hissing, “You call that a trill?”
-But uou will also see six new productions (including a Met premiere of a 21st century work) and the local debut of one of opera’s most controversial stage directors.
-Read more »
+La Cieca predicts you won’t be seeing any puritans at the Met next season, except of course for the ones who slouch around during intermission hissing, “You call that a trill?”